Updated in 2024-04

 to set the image base.
 GNU

-ld's PE/COFF port supports --image-base
+GNU ld's PE/COFF port has supported --image-base

 This option appears to be used mainly for mmap